SomeOddCodeGuy/WilmerAI/README.md

 ---

 * **Stateful Conversation Memory**
-  To provide the necessary context for long conversations and accurate routing, WilmerAI uses a three-part memory
+  To provide the necessary context for long conversations and accurate routing, WilmerAI uses a four-part memory
-  system: a chronological summary file, a continuously updated "rolling summary" of the entire chat, and a searchable vector database for Retrieval-Augmented Generation (RAG).
+  system: a chronological summary file, a continuously updated "rolling summary" of the entire chat, a searchable vector database (keyword search by default, with optional embedding-based semantic/hybrid search), and a continuously maintained state document describing the current state of the conversation.

 ---

 * **Adaptable API Gateway**
   WilmerAI's "front door."
 It exposes OpenAI- and Ollama-compatible API endpoints, allowing you to connect your existing front-end applications and tools without modification.

+---

+* **Tool Calling & Structured Output**
+  Full OpenAI-style tool calling passthrough, including reliable multi-round tool loops through authored-prompt workflows (`appendNativeToolExchange`).
+On backends with constrained decoding (llama.cpp, Ollama, LM Studio, vLLM, OpenAI), demanded tool calls (`tool_choice` forced or `required`) are grammar-enforced rather than hoped for, and any workflow node can pin its output to a JSON Schema (`structuredOutputFile`), turning routing decisions, extractions, and classifications into guaranteed-parseable JSON even on small local models.
+See `Docs/User_Documentation/Core_Features/Tool_Calling_And_Structured_Output.md`.

 ---